ElizabethRoots/jupyter_notebook_format/README.md

 You install Black by running the command: (pending you have anaconda installed) \
 `conda install -c conda-forge black`

-Formatters aside, when you create your Jupyter notebook, be sure to give your code some love.
-Apply some markdown.

 ### Contribute

 If you've found this project and see see something missing or would like to add, please feel free to add and do a PR.
 Be sure to assign me as a reviewer.